 If an inspector's notes required corrections during your inspections, you must schedule a re-inspection prior to moving onto the next phase of your project.
 After you address all corrections, you can schedule the re-inspection through the same process used for the initial inspection.

 A re-inspection fee may be assessed for any failed inspections.
-If assessed, the fee must be paid prior to requesting a re-inspection.
+If assessed, the fee must be paid in person prior to requesting a re-inspection.
 Fees may be paid with cash, check or credit card.